magpylib/magpylib/docs/_pages/user_guide/docs/docs_classes.md

 :::
 :::{grid-item}
 :columns: 12
 **Info:** A collection object has its own `position` and `orientation` attributes and spans a local reference frame for all its children.
-An operation applied to a collection moves the frame, and is individually applied to all children such that their relative position in the local reference frame is maintained.
+An operation applied to a collection moves the frame and is individually applied to all children such that their relative position in the local reference frame is maintained.
 This means that the collection functions as a container for manipulation, but child position and orientation are always updated in the global coordinate system.
 After being added to a collection, it is still possible to manipulate the individual children, which will also move them to a new relative position in the collection frame.

 Collections have **format** as an additional argument for **describe()** method.
 Default value is `format="type+id+label"`.
 Any combination of `"type"`, `"id"`, and `"label"` is allowed.